 No one should have to decide between doing right by their company and doing right by their body.
 Reducing the stress that surrounds eating at work means your employees won’t have to choose.
 By offering key benefits that help your team fuel for work—like a membership to DashPass for Work, which provides free or reduced delivery fees at hundreds of restaurants—you can ensure their bandwidth will free up leaving more time and energy to focus on what matters.

 You want your employees to feel valued, happy, and productive.
 You also want your company to grow and prosper.
 These two goals aren’t at odds with one another.
-In fact, with the right employee motivation strategies, you keep your employees engaged, which ultimately leads to a better bottom line:
+In fact, with the morale boosting activities, you can keep your employees engaged, which ultimately leads to a better bottom line:

 In one study, employees whose emotional needs were met showed higher levels of performance and an increase in cognitive levels.

-Focusing on bolstering employee morale through food isn’t just good for employees—it’s great for your company too.
+Focusing on bolstering employee morale through food isn’t just good for employees—it’s good for business too.

 Working from home doesn’t always mean home cooking